BuvinJT/distbuilder/docs/QtCpp.md

 from the script arguments.
 In contrast, `qmakeArgParser` returns a raw [ArgParse](https://docs.python.org/3/library/argparse.html) object, which may be *customized* to collect additional / alternate script arguments.

-### installDeployTools

-Normally, you should not have to call this directly, as the library will as needed.
-It has been made public though, in the event you wish to explicitly, on demand.
-This function will install any tools required to produce distributions for Qt C++ based programs.

-On Linux, you may wish to pass a value for the `askPassPath` argument.
-That is needed to invoke the function from a non-tty gui context.
-The value should define the path to a "ask password" utility e.g. "OpenSSH Askpass"

 ### QtCppConfig: